sk-tripathi/sk-tripathi/README.md

 - 🌱 I’m currently learning **Javascript, Open Source and ML**

-- 👯 I’m looking to collaborate on **Web Development or Data Science**
+- 👯 I’m looking to collaborate on **JAVA FullStack or Data Science**

 - 💬 Ask me about **HTML, CSS, Tableau, Python**